dhth/outtasync/README.md

 ---

-`outtasync` helps users quickly identify the CloudFormation stacks that have gone out of sync from the state represented by their counterpart stack files.
+`outtasync` helps users quickly identify the CloudFormation stacks that have gone out of sync with the state represented by their counterpart stack files.
 This can occur when someone updates a stack but fails to commit the latest stack file to the codebase.
 Alternatively, it may happen when a stack is updated on one deployment environment but not on others. 🤷